ComScore

 Katherine Gillen

-Can we confess?
-We kinda love Valentine’s Day.
-Conversation hearts and temporary tattoos that say “UR CUTE” might be cheesy, but they also make our grade-school heart flutter.
-With that in mind, we’re keen on these 20 Valentine’s Day snacks that would delight any kid, whether you stick a berries and cream cookie in their lunchbox or whip up a batch of strawberry shortcake cupcakes for an after-school treat.
-Make ’em for your sweeties (but save a few for yourself).
+With that in mind, I’m keen on these 31 Valentine’s Day snacks that will delight any kid, whether you stick a berries and cream cookie in their lunchbox or whip up a batch of strawberry shortcake cupcakes for an after-school treat.
+Make these recipes for your sweeties (and be sure to save a few for yourself).

 1. Berries and Cream Cookies